-- (1) when a honorarium is returned to the donor (unused) within 30 days; - (2) when an honorarium is delivered to the State Controller within thirty days for donation to the General Fund (for which a tax deduction is not claimed); and - (3) when an honorarium is not delivered to the Board member, but is donated directly to a bona fide charitable, educational, civic, religious, or similar tax exempt, non-profit organization.
+- (1) When an honorarium is returned to the donor (unused) within 30 days; - (2) When an honorarium is delivered to the State Controller within thirty days for donation to the General Fund (for which a tax deduction is not claimed); and, - (3) When an honorarium is not delivered to the Board Member, but is donated directly to a bona fide charitable, educational, civic, religious, or similar tax exempt, non-profit organization.

-In light of this prohibition, members should report all offers of honoraria to the Board Chair so that he or she, in consultation with the Executive Officer and staff counsel, may determine whether the potential for conflict of interest exists.
+In light of this prohibition, members should report all offers of honoraria to the Board President so that they, in consultation with the Executive Officer and staff counsel, may determine whether the potential for conflict of interest exists.